Algolion/AlgoShield2_Reference/lib/README.md

-# Library file should be placed here
+# Library file should be placed in this folder